JimKw1kX/Dll-Shellcode-Loader/README.md

 # ⚠️ Disclaimer:
-Always tweak the code during an enagament, this is just a POC but its not good to add everything in one loader.
+Always tweak the code during an red team engagement, this is just a POC and its not a good idea to add everything in one loader.
 Its better to use stagers to prevent the main C2 shellcode gets burnt.

 # Video Demo